BestTimesToVisit.com Logo

 nature

 Escape the city's hum with a dawn visit to Lal Bagh.
-Witness the iconic Glass House bathed in the soft morning light and explore the diverse flora, including ancient trees and vibrant flower displays.
-Arrive early to enjoy the tranquility and spot local birdlife before the crowds gather.
+Witness the iconic Glass House bathed in the soft morning light and discover ancient trees and vibrant flower displays before the crowds gather.
+It's a peaceful oasis perfect for a leisurely stroll or some quiet contemplation.

 Best time: Aug-Feb